Rules & Regulations

 • P When the use of the grade P is authorized, it reflects performance at any of the levels A, B, or C.

-Modifiers of + and - shall be allowed on the grades of A, B, and C. These modifiers are only for internal grade reports.
+Modifiers of + and - shall be allowed on the grades of A, B, and C. These modifiers are only for internal grade reports and shall not appear on transcripts.
 Term and cumulative averages (internal and external) shall be calculated without modifiers.

 The grade of P is authorized for use under the following circumstances: